zinh/zinh.github.io/_posts/2020-01-20-event-driven-with-ruby-fiber.markdown

 bar 2
 ~~~

-So, with this model, how can we let `foo` and `bar` run simultaneously?
+With this model, how can we let `foo` and `bar` run simultaneously?

 It's easy, we can just put each of them in their own thread(though MRI Ruby's GIL will prevent `foo` and `bar` running in parallel, let's just assume that they are executed concurrently, or alternatively using JRuby).